alyssadata/AI-Foundations-Claim-001-Origin/claim_001.md

+## Claim 001

-Origin is the specific human who initiated the defined human–AI trajectory.
-Because initiation is a historical fact, Origin does not transfer when the trajectory’s records, state, or artifacts are transferred.
+> **Origin is the specific human who historically initiated a defined human–AI trajectory, and that historical role is not transferable to another person.**